Jejugo/venturus-app/README.md

 * The project, as already mentioned was developed using CSS only with the help of SASS.
 It has already been compiled and it's ready to use.
 * The project was developed using Redux to hold the user information across the entire application
 * Routing was already used on /home, /users and /user/new routes.
+* Also, it was developed using functional components and class based components depending on its role (visual and dynamics)

 Improvement actions: